Official Name: Republic of Costa Rica

 The legal process in general is often sluggish, making binding arbitration an attractive option.

-Coface Country Risk Rating: A4 -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
+Coface Country Risk Rating: B -- A somewhat shaky political and economic outlook and a relatively volatile business environment can affect corporate payment behavior.
 Corporate default probability is still acceptable on average.

-Ducroire Delcredere Political Risk Rating: 3 – mid to low risk (1 to 7 scale)
+Credendo Political Risk Rating: 3 – Mid - low risk (1 to 7 scale)

-Ducroire Delcredere Commercial Risk Rating: B – average risk (A to C scale)
+Crednedo Commercial Risk Rating: B – Average risk (A to C scale)

 Costa Rica remains one of the safest and most attractive countries for foreign investment in Latin America.
 It has consistently sought to widen its economic and trade ties within and outside its region.
 The stated aim is to entice primarily high-tech corporations to take advantage of Central America's most educated, computer literate and disciplined workforce, along with the modern production infrastructure the country is currently working to create.